barbaroszngr/DynamicObjectAPI/README.md

     - Read: Retrieves data based on object type and ID, with support for optional filters (e.g., fetching all orders placed by a specific customer).
     - Update: Modifies existing records, adapting to the dynamic structure of each object.
     - Delete: Removes objects and, if applicable, their related sub-objects.

+### 3. Transaction Management
+- Atomic Transactions: The system manages the creation of master objects (e.g., an order) along with their sub-objects (e.g., order products) in a single transaction.
+This approach ensures that either all objects are created successfully, or none are created if an error occurs, maintaining data consistency.
+- Complex Transactions: Supports multi-object transactions, allowing multiple related objects to be created or updated together within a single request.

+### 4. Error Handling
+- Error Management: Handles errors such as invalid object structures, missing fields, database connection issues, and validation failures.
+The API provides clear and meaningful error messages to the consumer, helping them understand the reasons for any failures.

+### 5. Dynamic Data Validation
+- Context-Sensitive Validation: Validates required fields dynamically based on the object type.
+For example, an order requires a customer ID and at least one product, while a product requires a name and price.
+The validation logic is adaptable and context-sensitive, ensuring data integrity.
+- Custom Validation Rules: Specific rules are enforced per object type, which can be easily extended or modified based on business needs.

+## Technology Stack
+- .NET 6 Web API: The backend system is built using .NET 6, providing modern, scalable, and performant API services.
+- PostgreSQL: The database is managed by PostgreSQL, offering strong support for handling dynamic data structures.
+- Entity Framework Core: EF Core is used as the Object-Relational Mapper (ORM) to handle database operations efficiently.

+## Project Structure
+The project is organized into modular layers to ensure maintainability, scalability, and reduce dependencies between components.
+This approach follows best practices, allowing for easier updates, testing, and future enhancements while keeping the codebase clean and manageable.

+### DynamicObjectAPI.API
+- Controllers: Handle incoming HTTP requests, routing them to the appropriate services for processing.
+- Middlewares: Implement custom middleware for processing requests and responses, including error handling and validation.

+### DynamicObjectAPI.Common
+- DTOs: Data Transfer Objects are used for standardizing API requests and responses.
+- Exceptions: Custom exceptions are defined for handling specific error scenarios within the API.
+- Validations: Dynamic validation logic is applied for different object types, ensuring that each request meets the required criteria.

+### DynamicObjectAPI.Data
+- Repositories and Context: This layer is responsible for managing all database-related operations, including context setup, migrations, and data access.
+It uses the generic repository pattern, which defines standard CRUD operations for dynamic objects and handles data persistence efficiently.
+By centralizing all database interactions within this layer, dependencies on the database are minimized for other modules, enhancing maintainability.
+The context object is configured here, along with migrations to manage schema changes.
+The repository pattern ensures that all interactions with the database are streamlined and consistent, reducing the direct dependency of other modules on the database.